ssnnaruka/TensorFlow-NoughtsAndCrosses/docs/README.md

    sess.run(init)
    sess.run(train_step, feed_dict={x: all_xs, y_: all_ys})
 ```
 ### Evaluating the Model

 There are a couple of ways we want to use the model: get some stats showing how the results compare to our baseline RandomPlayer, and play against it ourselves through HumanPlayer.

+TrainedPlayer implements its ```do_move(board)``` function (a basic Player method) simply by running the prediction graph with only the board as an input, and getting the output weights which are probabilities for each potential board square 0-8.
+The method just picks the highest probability square that is currently empty.
+It first loads the model data from disk (assumes the model has been trained already), if not previously loaded.

 You could use generate_games.py to play directly and also write out further gameplay data.
-But you might prefer to use another script I built, called compare_players.py.
+But you might prefer to use another script I wrote, called compare_players.py.
 In one command, this will build a table showing the results of multiple Players playing against each other in turn, and also switching over which Player goes first.
 You can specify a whole list of Players, but here we just have two:

 ```
 python compare_players.py RandomPlayer TrainedPlayer --games 1000